sijnstra/agon-docs/docs/vdp/VDU-Commands.md

 When paged mode is on, scrolling will stop after each page.
 Output will be paused until "Shift" has been pressed on the keyboard.

 From VDP 2.14.0 onwards paged mode has been improved.
 A page is no longer always a complete screen of output, but instead will keep up to 6 rows of context.
 The VDP now also behaves better when paged mode is active, and will only pause continous output, not just when a certain number of rows has been printed.
 Holding down the "Ctrl" key whilst text is being output will cause the VDP to pause briefly before every new line, allowing the user to skim through the text as it is printed (NB this works whether paged mode is enabled or not).
 Holding both "Ctrl" and "Shift" will pause the output until either key is released.
 You can customise how long the delay between lines will be when "Ctrl" is held, and how many lines of context will be shown through setting their corresponding [VDP variables](VDP-Variables.md).

+Further improvements were made to the operation of paged mode on VDP 2.15.0, fixing a few bugs and ensuring that behaviour now better matches those of Acorn systems.
+Pressing "Escape" now also resumes output when in paged mode, and the key-press will be passed on to MOS as normal.

+It should be noted that the Agon's architecture means that pausing output works differently to Acorn systems.
+On the Agon it is the VDP that is responsible for pausing and resuming output which is achieved by pausing the processing of VDU commands.
+As the VDP has a command input buffer, it will continue to accept commands from MOS until that buffer is full, queuing them up for later execution.
+MOS does not receive any explicit indication that the VDP's output has been paused, instead it will only pause execution when the VDP's command input buffer is full.
+There will therefore be a backlog of commands waiting to be processed by the VDP when output is resumed.
+Acorn systems don't have such a command buffer, so when output is paused the entire system pauses immediately.
+A simple example of how this difference is visible is how pressing "Escape" in a BASIC program behaves when the system is paused for paged mode.
+On an Acorn system the user will immediately be returned to the BASIC prompt.
+On an Agon system however the VDP will first need to process any queued output before the BASIC prompt is shown, which may involve further pauses if the queued output is sufficient to fill another page.
+Given the architecture of the Agon system this difference is essentially unavoidable without making significant changes to how the VDP and MOS interact, which would most likely incur a heavy performance penalty.
+This is therefore seen as an acceptable compromise.

 ## `VDU 15`: Paged mode Off *